cedwards/nomads.game/README.md

 | **Remote Dev**    | Wifi Wizard     | ⭐⭐       | ⭐         | ⭐            | ⭐⭐⭐⭐⭐ | ⭐⭐⭐         | ⭐⭐⭐⭐⭐ | 💻 Income++       · 📡 Signal Req   · 🪫 Drain+   |
 | **Guide**         | Trail Whisperer | ⭐⭐⭐     | ⭐⭐⭐⭐   | ⭐⭐⭐        | ⭐⭐⭐     | ⭐⭐⭐⭐⭐     | ⭐         | 🥾 Survival++     · 🌲 Terrain+     · 🔋 Drain–   |

+## CHALLENGES

+What are the challenges, tasks and quests in the game?
+What puzzles are there to solve?

+Perhaps you're required to travel to a distant destination but must level up before you earn the solar/wind capacity to support the distance?

+Perhaps you're required to visit the mighty five and 'TAKE PHOTO' at each location?

+Perhaps you're required to attend the speedway event at the salt flats (photographer bonus)?

+Perhaps you're required to guide hikers at each of the mighty five 'GUIDE HIKE' in each of the parks?

+Perhaps the mechanic needs to gather parts from 3-4 different locations in order to upgrade their vehicle?

+Perhaps the artist is invited to showcase art/music at 3-4 of the locations.
+'PERFORM' in each location to unlock the upgrade.

+Perhaps the remove dev needs to show up on-site in SLC and that becomes an adventure. (introduce SLC for resources, shopping, etc. Level restricted.)

+By completing the tasks, the character unlocks and is gifted their "quest"
+item:

+Photographer - camera
+Remove devel - laptop
+Mechanic     - toolbox
+Artist       - guitar
+Trail Guide  - maps

+These items increase income earned by 10%.

 ## ENVIRONMENT

 ELEVATION